 We encourage all applicants to attend an interview.
-Interviews through Skype or over the phone can be accommodated for international applications.
+Virtual interviews on Skype or Microsoft Teams can be accommodated.
 Submission of a full CV and supporting electronic portfolio is required.

 Find out more about how postgraduate study can help further your career, develop your knowledge, or even prepare you to start your own business at one of our postgraduate events.Find out More